openshift/origin/README.md

     for building applications in containers.
 Our goal is to do most of that work upstream, with integration and final packaging occurring in Origin.

-    You can run the core Kubernetes server components with `openshift start kube`, use `kubectl` via `openshift kube`, and the Origin release zips include versions of `kubectl`, `kubelet`, `kube-apiserver`, and other core components.
+    You can run the core Kubernetes server components with `openshift start kubernetes`, use `kubectl` via `openshift kube`, and the Origin release zips include versions of `kubectl`, `kubelet`, `kube-apiserver`, and other core components.
 You can see the version of Kubernetes included with Origin via `openshift version`.